-I might still be nick named Frenchie, but I have been in Sydney long enough to be a local!
-So, here is some local knowledge I wish I had when I first arrived in Australia… I hope it can help any one who is thinking of relocating or moving to Sydney.
+Here is some local knowledge I wish I had when I first moved to Australia… I hope it can help any one who is thinking of moving to Sydney.

 Where to live?